Ways to Safeguard Your Health in the Locker Room

 - Clean your gym bag.
 After being in a hot locker while you exercise, your duffel probably gets stuffed with wet clothes and towels, then sits in the car for hours while you run errands or go to work.
 Ditto for helmets, gloves, hockey sticks and other equipment.
 Again, Smith recommends washing these items with hydrogen peroxide.

 Paul M. Smith, PT, MS, AT, CGFI, is a physical therapist, Titleist Performance Institute (TPI) certified golf fitness instructor and sports rehabilitation manager at University Hospitals Mayfield Village Health Center.
-You can request an appointment with Smith or any other health care provider online.
+You can request an appointment with Smith or any other University Hospitals doctor online.